twosigma/flint/doc/partition.md

 change the partitioning of the input DataFrame, or equivalently:

-Given a DataFrame operation df1 -> df2, -> is a partition preserving operation iff: df1 and df2 have the same partitioning for any DataFrame df1
+Given a DataFrame operation df1 -> df2, -> is a partition preserving operation iff: for any DataFrame df1, df2 has the same partitioning as df1.
 ```

 Why partition preserving operations are important
 -------------------------------------------------
 `OrderedRDD` maintains metadata of each partition (i.e. dependencies
-between `OrderedRDD` partitions and `DataFrame` partitions, time range
+between `OrderedRDD` partitions and `DataFrame` partitions, key range
 of each `OrderedRDD` partition).
 If a `DataFrame` operation is not
 partition preserving, we will need to reconstruct the metadata when
 creating a `OrderedRDD`, which can be as expensive as resorting the
 entire DataFrame.
-On the other hand, if a DataFrame operation is
+On the other hand, if a `DataFrame` operation is
 partition preserving, we can reuse old partition metadata and the new
-DataFrame and create a new OrderedRDD with relatively low cost.
+`DataFrame` and create a new `OrderedRDD` with relatively low cost.

 Catalyst's operation push down (predicates push down, column pruning)
 can be problematic for Flint.
 For instance, one would think
 `select("col")` is a partition preserving operation, however, this is
 not true.
 For instance, `df.orderBy("col").select("col")` has
 different partitioning as `df.orderBy("col")`.
 This is because
-`df.orderBy("col").select("col")` is optimized to
+`df.orderBy("col").select("col")` is optimized by Catalyst to
 `df.select("col").orderBy("col")`. `df.select("col").orderBy("col")`
 and `df.orderBy("col")` have different partitioning because the hashes
-used by orderBy is different.
+used by `orderBy()` is different.

 In fact, it's hard to prove any operation is a partition preserving
 operation.
 However it's easy to prove certain operations are partition
 preserving operations on a subset of DataFrames.
 For the rest of the
 doc, we will study partition preserving operations on a particular
-subset of DataFrames.
+subset of `DataFrame`s.

 Partition Preserving Physical Node
 ----------------------------------